-Cancers Linked to BRCA1 and BRCA2 Mutations
+Cancers linked to BRCA1 and BRCA2 mutations

 Lifetime risks for developing breast cancer for those who have inherited BRCA1 and BRCA2 mutations include:

-- 55 to 65 percent of women with the inherited BRCA1 mutation will develop breast cancer by age 70.
+- 55-72% of women with the inherited BRCA1 mutation will develop breast cancer by age 70-80.

-- 45 percent of women with the inherited BRCA2 mutation will develop breast cancer by age 70.
+- 45-69% of women with the inherited BRCA2 mutation will develop breast cancer by age 70-80.

 The risk for developing ovarian cancer is lower but still important to monitor.
 Lifetime risks are as follows:

-- 39 percent of women with the inherited BRCA1 mutation will develop ovarian cancer by age 70.
+- 39-44% of women with the inherited BRCA1 mutation will develop ovarian cancer by age 70-80.

-- 11 to 17 percent of women with the inherited BRCA2 mutation will develop ovarian cancer by age 70.
+- 11-17% of women with the inherited BRCA2 mutation will develop ovarian cancer by age 70-80.

-Risk Factors for BRCA Mutations
+Risk factors for BRCA mutations

 Certain factors can increase the risk of carrying a BRCA mutation:

-Genetic Testing for BRCA Mutations
+Genetic testing for BRCA mutations